 Ignore the media hype over retirement planning or market turmoil or high charges; if you have a decent financial plan which is reviewed annually with your advisor, you have the luxury of knowing that your goals and objectives are on track.

 Live within your means

 Finally regardless of your circumstances; live within your means.
 Review your expenses regularly to make sure they remain in or around what you had budgeted for.
 Whether you are recently separated or widowed, creating new spending habits can be your main challenge and one that will have the biggest impact on your financial future.
-No-one said it would be easy particularly if your living situation and routine has changed drastically.
-Living within your means, setting out your financial goals and asking for help when you need it is the best advice you could stick to.
+No one said it would be easy particularly if your living situation and routine have changed drastically.
+Living within your means, setting out your financial goals, and asking for help when you need it is the best advice you could stick to.